your-tools/skyspell/README.md

 But it's implementation is simpler and does not require to install a spell provider.

-On the other hard, scspell can apply replacements in a file automatically, a feature `skyspell` does not have.
+On the other hand, scspell can apply replacements in a file automatically, a feature `skyspell` does not have.